 Balloons are a party staple like no other.
-So much so that most would have a pretty hard time imagining a kid’s party, a birthday or any celebration really without a balloon in sight!
+So much so that I bet you can’t really imagine a party or celebration without balloons?

-Balloons are certainly not the first thing that comes to mind when you think of unsustainable everyday items, but when you take a look they are anything but eco-friendly.
+But they might not be the first thing that comes to mind when you think of unsustainable everyday items.
+However, when you take a look, balloons are anything but eco friendly.

-So, what exactly is the problem with traditional balloons and what are the eco alternatives to liven up your party without harming the environment in the process?
+This blog will take a look at why traditional balloons are bad for the environment and what the eco balloon alternatives are to liven up your party without harming the environment in the process!

 What’s the problem with traditional balloons anyway?

 First things first, let’s take a look at how traditional balloons are made.

 There are two main material types that manufacturers use to make balloons: